shauryajauhari/shauryajauhari.github.io/_posts/2020-07-28-clustering_in_machine_learning.markdown

   </tr>
 </table>

-<p><b> Clustering </b> aims to elucidate covert patterns in the unlabelled data and pull the alike closer into a <i>cluster</i>.
+<p align="justify"><b> Clustering </b> aims to elucidate covert patterns in the unlabelled data and pull the alike closer into a <i>cluster</i>.
 Such clusters could be formed with the choice of certain <i> similarity measures </i>.
 There are several options available for such measures that we'll discuss hereafter.</p>

 <h3> Clustering Algorithms </h3>